-event subcmd is processed: %ERRFLG (z) after before the occurrence of an error with the specified event code and abortion of the program. %INSTCHK after before the occurrence of an addressing error, an impermissible supervisor call (SVC), an operation code which cannot be decoded, a paging error or a privileged operation and abortion of the program. %ARTHCHK after before the occurrence of a data error, divide error, exponent overflow or a zero mantissa and abortion of the program. %ABNORM after the occurrence of one of the errors covered by the previously described events or a DMS error (as of BS2000 V10). %ERRFLG after the occurrence of an error with any event code. %SVC(z) before execution of the supervisor call (SVC) with the specified number. %SVC before execution of any supervisor call (SVC). %LPOV(name) after loading of the segment with the specified name. %LPOV after loading of any segment (to list the name enter %D %LINK). %TERM(N[ORMAL]) before normal termination of a program. %TERM(A[BNORMAL]) before abnormal termination of a program, but after output of a memory dump. %TERM(D[UMP]) before output of a memory dump with subsequent termination of the program. $ \\$ %TERM(S[TEP]) before termination of the program with subsequent branching within procedures. $ \\$ %TERM before termination of a program by any of the %TERM events described above.
+event subcmd is processed: %ERRFLG after the occurrence of an error with any event code. %SVC(z) before re execution of the supervisor call (SVC) with the specified number. %SVC before execution of any supervisor call (SVC). %LPOV(name) after loading of the segment with the specified name. %LPOV after loading of any segment (to list the name enter %D %LINK). %TERM(N[ORMAL]) before normal termination of a program. %TERM(A[BNORMA L]) before abnormal termination of a program, but after output of a memory dump. %TERM(D[UMP]) before output of a memory dump with subsequent termi- nation of the program. %TERM(S[TEP]) before e termination of the program with subsequent branching within procedures. %TERM before termination of a program by any of the %TERM events described above.
 An exec() call cannot be monitored with this. %ANY before termination of a program due to a program error or the %TERM events described above or a DMS error (as of BS2000 V10).

-Table 6: %ON command events and their meanings
+Table 5: %ON command events and their meanings